awsdocs/amazon-forecast-developer-guide/doc_source/metrics.md

 The RMSE metric favors a model whose individual errors are of consistent magnitude because large variations in error increase the RMSE\.
 Because of the squared error, a few poorly predicted values in an otherwise good forecast can increase the RMSE\.

-**Prediction Quantiles and MAPE**
+**Prediction Quantiles and WAPE**

 *Prediction quantiles* \(intervals\) express the uncertainty in the forecasts\.
 By calculating prediction quantiles, the model shows how much uncertainty is associated with each forecast\.
 Without accompanying prediction quantiles, point forecasts have limited value\.

 Predicting forecasts at different quantiles is particularly useful when the costs of under and over predicting differ\.
 Amazon Forecast provides probabilistic predictions at three distinct quantiles—10%, 50%, and 90%—and calculates the associated loss \(error\) at each quantile\.
 The *weighted quantile loss* \(wQuantileLoss\) calculates how far off the forecast is from actual demand in either direction\.
 This is calculated as a percentage of demand on average in each quantile\.
-This metric helps capture the bias inherent in each quantile, which can't be captured by a calculation like MAPE \(Mean Absolute Percentage Error\), where the weights are equal\.
-As with MAPE and RMSE, lower wQuantileLoss errors indicate better overall forecast accuracy\.
+This metric helps capture the bias inherent in each quantile, which can't be captured by a calculation like WAPE \(Weighted Absolute Percentage Error\), where the weights are equal\.
+As with WAPE and RMSE, lower wQuantileLoss errors indicate better overall forecast accuracy\.

 The weighted quantile loss is calculated as follows: